off-by-some/contrakit/docs/paper/A Mathematical Theory of Contradiction.md

 - Motivation by example (§2).
 The Lenticular Coin is a minimal classical device exhibiting odd-cycle incompatibility; it previews how $K(P)$ registers contradiction in bits.
 - Framework → axioms → results (§§3–5). §3 formalizes observables, contexts (frames), behaviors, the baseline $\mathrm{FI}$, Bhattacharyya overlap, and the minimax program (with standing assumptions). §4 states and motivates axioms A0–A5. §5 presents the main theorems, including the fundamental formula $K(P)=-\log_2 \alpha^{\star}(P)$ and additivity.
-- From quantity to consequences (§6) and practice (§7). §6 shows operational theorems in discrimination (error exponents), simulation (overheads; the contradiction tax), and prediction (regret). §7 provides operational interpretations with a practical minimax/convex program for $\alpha^{\star}$, a plug-in estimator for $K$ with bootstrap intervals.
+- From quantity to consequences (§6) and practice (§7). §6 presents operational theorems in discrimination, simulation, and prediction. §7 provides operational interpretations with a practical minimax program for $\alpha^{\star}$, a plug-in estimator for $K$ with bootstrap intervals.
 - Context and boundaries (§§8–10). §8 positions the work relative to contextuality, Dempster–Shafer, social choice, and information distances. §9 states limitations and scope. §10 sketches near-term extensions.
 App.
 A contains full proofs and technical lemmas; App.
 B holds worked examples, and App.
 C offers case studies for review.

 **How to read:**